How to Check Your Spark Plugs to See if One of Them is Bad

 The first thing you need to do is to get a replacement spark plug.
 We recommend ordering genuine OEM spark plugs online if you want to save money.
 Dealerships will mark up the price by about 30%.
 It’s pretty easy to find the exact same OEM spark plug online for much cheaper.
 For example, we carry genuine OEM Nissan spark plugs at wholesale pricing.
 It doesn’t get any cheaper than that.

-Once you have your replacement spark plug on hand you can follow a step-by-step tutorial to replace your faulty spark plug.
+Once you have your replacement spark plug on hand, follow this easy step-by-step tutorial to replace your faulty spark plug.

 Got any questions about checking your spark plugs?
 Contact us.
 We’ll be happy to help you out!